 Originally built across the street from 19th-century madam Cora Crane’s Hotel de Dream, this three story structure housed a variety of businesses during the ragtime, jazz and blues age of the early 20th century.
 Pre-dating the Great Fire of 1901, 644 West Ashley Street was originally built in 1895, serving as a grocery market owned by Sebastian Genovar.
 During the first decades of the 20th century the building was occupied variety of businesses including a distillery, furniture store, shoe repair shop, restaurants and furnished rooms upstairs.

 In 1931, the Wynn Hotel opened in the building’s upper floors. operated by Jack D. Wynn, the hotel became a favorite spot of Louis Armstrong when visiting Jacksonville.
 In town to perform at the nearby Knights of Pythias Hall, Armstrong preferred lodging at the Wynn because it was in the heart of LaVilla’s nightlife and entertainment scene.
-Wynn’s son, David Ruben Wynn, is a noted local artist who had his work exhibited at the Center of International Culture in Paris, France in 1975.
+Wynn’s son, Daniel Ruben Wynn, is a noted local artist who had his work exhibited at the Center of International Culture in Paris, France in 1975.
 In later years, the Wynn Hotel was replaced by the Green Front Hotel.

 For many decades, the first floor was occupied by the Lenape Tavern and Bar.
 Dating back to the early 1930s, the Lenape was one of the popular live performance venues on the Ashley Street strip.
 In addition to Armstrong, others who well known musicians associated with Lenape Tavern and Bar include Dizzie Gillespie, Billie Holiday, James Brown and Ray Charles, who briefly lived at 633 West Church Street.